srcimon/screwbox/docs/docs/core-modules/graphics.md

 ## Basics

-Before describing the submodules in depth please get to know the basic classes when working with graphics.
+This section describes the basic concepts and datatypes used when working with graphics in ScrewBox.

 ### Coordinates